 - Nuclear physicists should develop the skill of commitment to succeed, which is most vital in this field.

-- They also have a possession and interest in science and maths as well as technology adding up.
-Analytical skills, problem solving, organisational ability and good planning are the other qualities that a nuclear physicist must have.
+- They also have possession and interest in science and maths as well as technology adding up.
+Analytical skills, problem-solving, organizational ability and good planning are the other qualities that a nuclear physicist must-have.